dahlia/fedify/docs/manual/log.md

 related to outgoing activities.
 When you cannot send an activity, you can check the log messages in this category with the `"debug"` level.

+### `["fedify", "httpsig", "verify"]`

+*This category is available since Fedify 0.8.0.*

+The `["fedify", "httpsig", "verify"]` category is used for logging messages related to the verification of HTTP Signatures.
+When you are curious about the verification process, you can check the log messages in this category with the `"debug"` level.

 ### `["fedify", "runtime", "docloader"]`

 *This category is available since Fedify 0.8.0.*